Yorkshire Housing - Hiding Away?

 by the Editor

 I will start by saying that I have met many good people who work for Yorkshire Housing and most locally are a decent bunch and I am grateful to many of them for what they have done for me over the years.
-This article is certainly not aimed at them, instead it is aimed at the Common Purpose type infestation of this organisation that is evident in material that I will present.
+This article is certainly not aimed at them, instead it is aimed at researching the Common Purpose type influence upon this organisation that is evident in material that I will present.

 I have reliable information that proves that Yorkshire Housing is closing many of its main offices across Yorkshire with the Head Office in Leeds to remain open.
 The staff are being ejected from their offices with some unceremoniously being given the shove from the business to boot.
 Others are to remain working the area, but with no fixed office to base themselves from.

-A quite stunning masterclass in how not to run a business if you ask me.
+A concerning way of running a business.
 Hide from the public and boot the staff out of their base as well.
 On top of that smash staff morale by getting rid of some members of staff.
 How will the remaining staff retain their camaraderie if they are separated in this manner?
 I imagine it won't be easy.
 Is this progress or simply change for change's sake?

 Outgoing Chief Executive Mervyn Jones was replaced by Nick Atkin in the past year.
 As to whose policy the office closure is I do not know so please do not take it that either of these 2 men had any part in it.
 Put simply I don't know who made this decision.